ad52825196/you-get-wrapper/README.md

 * Allow user to specify the quality level of targets to be downloaded (not available for all sites)
 * Multiple targets can be downloaded at the same time
 * Report any failed targets to the user
+* Save downloading settings to a .json file for future reuse
+* Load previous downloading settings

 ## Dependencies
 [Gson](https://github.com/google/gson) is used to serialize and deserialize Java Objects into JSON and back.